Matthewpco/WP-Plugin-Webp-Image-Converter/README.md

 ## 🙋‍♂️ Introduction

 - Wordpress plugin that adds a new submenu under tools with a form to either enter a url of an image to convert or upload an image and convert to webp.
+Added functionality to scan through media library and convert all images at once.

 <br>